KQM-git/TCL/docs/characters/electro/beidou.md

 ---
-description: 'Captain of her crew, The Crux.
-She''s quite an unbound and forthright woman.'
+description: Captain of her crew, The Crux.
+She's quite an unbound and forthright woman.
 ---

 # Beidou